alliander-opensource/rcdt_robotics/ros2_ws/src/rcdt_husarion/README.md

 SPDX-License-Identifier: Apache-2.0
 -->

-# RCDT Panther
+# RCDT Husarion

-This repository contains code for use with the Husarion Panther by [Husarion](https://husarion.com).
+This repository contains code for use with the Husarion Panther & Lynx by [Husarion](https://husarion.com).
 It is intended to be used alongside the other repositories in [RCDT robotics](https://github.com/alliander-opensource/rcdt_robotics).

 ## License